Economic history of New Zealand: Infrastructure and resources

+The vast majority of New Zealand's imports came from Britain.
+Beginning in 1903, when New Zealand gained the autonomy to set its own tariffs, the country extended preferential tariff-rates to selected commodities imported from Britain.
+However, New Zealand's policy of imperial preference was largely ineffective at increasing the share of its imports from Britain.
+It was not until the interwar era that Britain began to reciprocate in the form of preferential tariff-rates for New Zealand's exports, which were mostly destined for Britain.

 Depression

 From the late 1870s to the mid-1890s, New Zealand experienced a depression that was the result of quarrying a finite amount of resources and part of the worldwide Long Depression.
 The depression was foreshadowed by the closing of the City Bank of Glasgow in 1878, which in turn led to a reduction of credit that was available to New Zealand.
 Many farmers lost their homes and lands and turned to "sweating" in the factories because of a lack of jobs for rural workers.
 Fewer immigrants arrived as people began emigrating to Australia.
 In 1888 there were 10,000 more people that left New Zealand than arrived and during the years of the depression, 1881–1890, the overall gain from migration was just 40,000.

-Trade

-The foreign trade of New Zealand was of the Heckscher-Ohlin variety.
-Throughout the late nineteenth and early twentieth centuries, New Zealand's trade policy was mildly protective, encouraging the development of some light manufacturing, particularly following the Customs and Excise Act of 1888.
-Britain accounted for the vast majority of both New Zealand's (primary-sector) exports and its (secondary-sector) imports.
-In the 1890s, the share of New Zealand's imports from the United States and Germany began to increase.
-One response of policymakers was the adoption of a policy of imperial preference in 1903, but this policy had little effect on New Zealand's imports from Britain.